akimcs/package-delivery-optimization/README.md

 * the ability to view the status of each package at any given time of day.
 * the ability to add more packages and destination addresses.

+## Project Screenshots:
+For a quick overview of this project, use the [screenshots](/output_screenshots) to see the output of various input times.

 ## How to Run:
 1. Download all project files.
 2. Download PyCharm Community Edition from [here](https://www.jetbrains.com/pycharm/download).